 The transportation network must develop in a manner that is safe, functional, and efficient.
 The network should minimize impacts on major wetlands and natural features, integrate development within the Springbank area, and provide regional opportunities for walking, cycling, and public transportation.
-Map #X: Transportation Network, and Map #Y: West Stoney Trail Transportation Infrastructure show the provincial, regional, and some local transportation networks in the Springbank area, and provide information on road classifications, special study areas, highway interchanges, and fly-overs.
+Map 09: Transportation Network shows the provincial, regional, and some local transportation networks in the Springbank area, and provides information on road classifications, special study areas, highway interchanges, and fly-overs.

-- Provide for an internal road network that contributes to a high-quality built environment, and efficiently and safely aligns to the regional road network. - Provide for an internal road network within the residential areas that facilitates connectivity with community focal points and, where appropriate, accommodates the inclusion of an active transportation network within the road right of way. - Support the implementation and protection of identified transportation routes through the Plan area. - Encourage ongoing dialogue with The City of Calgary and the Province on transportation requirements.
+- Provide for an internal road network that contributes to a high-quality built environment, and efficiently and safely aligns to the regional road network. - Provide for an internal road network within the residential areas that facilitates connectivity with community focal points and, where appropriate, accommodates the inclusion of an active transportation network within the road right-of-way. - Support the implementation and protection of identified transportation routes through the Plan area. - Ensure ongoing dialogue with The City of Calgary and the Province on transportation requirements.